Mojeda01/Evil-Slots/README.md

 ### Advanced Random Number Generator (advanced_rng.py)

 This module implements a sophisticated random number generator specifically designed for the slot machine simulation.
-It uses the Mersenne Twister algorithm with enhanced seeding to provide high-quality randomness while maintaining the desired probability distributions for each reel.
+It uses the Mersenne Twister algorithm with enhanced seeding and AES encryption to provide high-quality, secure randomness while maintaining the desired probability distributions for each reel.

 Key features include: